 A relevant second class honours degree (or international equivalent) or a relevant professional qualification deemed equivalent to a first degree with honours, plus at least three or more years of full-time management or leadership work experience, normally gained since graduating from the first degree.

-Applicants must have graduated from an approved university.
 Other equivalent qualifications will be considered on a case-by-case basis.

 English language requirements

 IELTS: 6.5 (with no less than 6.0 in each element)